 First, let’s sing a hymn: The Kingdom Anthem (I) The Kingdom Has Descended on the World

-Accompaniment: The people are cheering happily to God, the people are praising Him, countless voices are speaking of the one true God, the kingdom has descended on the world.
+All people are cheering God.
+All people are praising God.
+All tongues are calling the one true God.
+The kingdom has come to the world.

 What do you think about every time you sing this song?
 (Very excited; thrilled; think about how glorious the beauty of the kingdom is, and mankind and God will be joined forever.)
 Has anyone thought about the form man must take on in order to be with God?
 In your imaginations, how must a person be in order to join with God and enjoy the glorious life that follows in the kingdom?
 (They should have a changed disposition.)
 They should have a changed disposition, but changed to what extent?
 What will they be like after it has been changed?
 (They will become holy.)
 What is the standard for holiness?
 (All their thoughts and considerations are compatible with Christ.)
 How does such a compatibility manifest?
 (They don’t resist God, don’t betray God, but offer absolute obedience to God, and fear God in their hearts.)
 Some of your answers are on the right track.
 Open your hearts, all of you, and share what your heart is telling you.
 (People who live with God in the kingdom can do their duty, faithfully do their duty, by pursuing the truth and not being restrained by any person, event, or object.
 And it becomes possible to break away from the influence of darkness, align their hearts with God, and fear God and shun evil.)
 (Our perspective of looking at things can be aligned with God, and we can break away from the influence of darkness.
 The minimum standard is to not be exploited by Satan, to cast off any corrupt disposition, to achieve obedience to God.
 We believe that breaking away from the influence of darkness is the key point.
 If someone cannot break away from the influence of darkness, cannot break free from Satan’s bonds, then they have not attained God’s salvation.)
 (The standard for being perfected by God is man being of one heart and mind with God.
 Man doesn’t resist God anymore; he can know himself, put truth into practice, attain an understanding of God, love God, and align with God.
 That’s all one needs to do.)